googleapis/google-http-java-client/docs/setup.md

 </dependencyManagement>
 ```

-Then you add the individual dependencies you need without version numbers to the `dependencies`
+Then add the individual dependencies you need without version numbers to the `dependencies`
 section:

 ```xml